Soma Biswas

-Soma Biswas (born 16 May 1978 in Ranaghat) is an athlete who lives in Kolkata, India and who specialises in the heptathlon.
+Soma Biswas (born 16 May 1978 in Ranaghat) is an Indian former athlete from West Bengal who represented India in the heptathlon.
 She rose to fame when she won the silver medal in 2002 Asian Games in Busan, South Korea.
 She won another silver medal at the 2006 Asian Games in Doha.
 She won the 110m hurdles, the 200m and the 800m during that heptathlon.
 Biswas worked with Kuntal Rai and several foreign coaches.